Hyperlite Ultralite Junction – Review

 - Shoulder Straps: I prefer a more “S” shaped shoulder strap.

 - Side Pockets: Difficult to remove water bottles when wearing the backpack.

 - Hydration Sleeve – The hydration sleeve cannot be removed.

-Other than an actual Dry Bag (mostly used by boaters), Hyperlite makes the most highly water resistant backpack I have used.
-They use proprietary seam sealing and the fabric itself is waterproof.
-Like any sewn garment though, there can occasionally be seep around the sewn points, so combing a Hyperlite Backpack with their PODS makes them pretty much waterproof.
+Besides an actual Dry Bag (used mainly by boaters), Hyperlite makes the most highly water-resistant backpack I have used.
+They use proprietary seam sealing, and the fabric itself is waterproof.
+Like any sewn garment, there can occasionally be seeping around the stitched points, so combing a Hyperlite Backpack with their PODS makes them pretty much waterproof.

 Yes, Hyperlite does have sales around the holidays.